-- 1 The Referee issues warnings in case of infringements of any point as described under 4.11.3, and ultimately may even issue a black flag (disqualification) when there is no response to his warnings. - 2 Warnings and instructions are announced by the Referee himself.
-He will keep a record of the warnings and Instructions used (Referee's notes).
-Three (3) successive warnings lead to disqualification (black flag).
-Instructions issued by the Referee must be observed immediately.
+- 4.14.2 For pit lane infringements the referees have the right to issue penalties ranging from a stop go, to time in seconds to a one (1) lap penalty, taking into account the severity of the infringement or if there is a case of repeat offending. - 4.14.3 The IFMAR Referee has the authority to withdraw a World Championship badge (pass) from any person contravening the World Championship Rules or spirit of the World Championship Rules. - 4.14.4 The IFMAR Referee has the authority to instruct other Race Officials to take remedial action in any situation which might compromise the well running of the race meeting.
+Any serious situation will be referred to the most senior IFMAR official present before taking any action. - 4.14.5 The Referee issues warnings in case of infringements of any point as described under Rule 4.13 and ultimately may even issue a black flag (disqualification) when there is no response to his warnings. - 4.14.6 Warnings and instructions are announced by the Referee himself.
+He will keep a record of the warnings and instructions used (Referee's notes).
+Three successive warnings lead to disqualification (black flag). - 4.14.7 Instructions issued by the Referee must be observed immediately.
 All announcements must be made in the English language.
-Warnings will be posted on the result sheet. - 3 Reasons for warning or instruction will be announced in the English language at time of issue.
-Further explanation, if necessary, due to language difficulties, will be given to the driver or the Team Manager at the end of the race. - 4 Under no circumstances may a warning or an instruction issued by the Referees lead to the interruption of the whole race. - 5 During the event, only if all three Referees agree, they will have the authority to black flag a driver and/or a whole team, if one member of that team is positively interfering with the racing of another car in the event. - 6 Appeals to the decision of the Referee must be addressed to IFMAR in writing.
-IFMAR is not obliged to act on such a complaint. - 7 The referees have at their discretion the right to issue penalties instead of a warning for any infringement of the rules - 8 For pit lane infringements the referees have the right to issue penalties ranging from a stop go, to time in seconds to a one (1) lap penalty, taking into account the severity of the infringement or if there is a case of repeat offending. - 9 The IFMAR Referee has the authority to withdraw a World Championship badge (pass) from any person contravening the World Championship Rules or spirit of the World Championship Rules. - 10 The IFMAR Referee has the authority to instruct other race Officials to take remedial action in any situation which might compromise the well running of the race meeting.
-Any serious situation will be referred to the most senior IFMAR Official present before taking any action. - 11 Driver Infringements during the final 2 laps of any heat or final will incur a 1 lap penalty or be deferred to the international jury to determine the penalty upon examination of the incident.
+Warnings will be posted on the result sheet. - 4.14.8 Reasons for warning or instruction will be announced in the English language at time of issue.
+Further explanation, if necessary, due to language difficulties, will be given to the driver or the Team Manager at the end of the race. - 4.14.9 Under no circumstances may a warning or an instruction issued by the Referees lead to the interruption of the whole race. - 4.14.10 During the event, only if all three Referees agree, they will have the authority to black flag a driver and/or a whole team, if one member of that team is positively interfering with the racing of another car in the event. - 4.14.11 Driver Infringements during the final 2 laps of any heat or final will incur a 1 lap penalty or be deferred to the international jury to determine the penalty upon examination of the incident.
 Stop & go penalties that have not been performed within 3 laps of issuing the penalty will be resolved by a lap deduction or time penalty instead.
-This will be issued after the finish of that race.
+This will be issued after the finish of that race. - 4.14.12 Appeals to the decision of the Referee must be addressed to IFMAR in writing.
+IFMAR is not obliged to act on such a complaint.

-4.11.5 REFEREES' REPORT
+4.15 REFEREES' REPORT

-Referees make up a report to be sent to IFMAR within 10 days.
+- 4.15.1 Referees make up a report to be sent to IFMAR within ten (10) days.
 The report contains information on the organisation, accommodation and the racing.
-The Referees' notes have to be included.
-A copy of the report is sent to the Organiser of the race meeting.
+The Referee's notes have to be included. - 4.15.2 A copy of the report is sent to the Organiser of the race meeting.
 Copies may be obtained on application to IFMAR.

-4.12 TIME-KEEPING SUPERVISOR
+4.16 TIME-KEEPING SUPERVISOR